AdobeDocs/workfront.en/help/classic/administration-and-setup/add-users/create-and-manage-users/enroll-users-new-workfront-experience.md

    ![](assets/switch-to-classic-adobe-350x568.png)

-## Switch your admin account to the new Adobe Workfront experience
+## Switch your admin account to the new Adobe Workfront experience {#switch-your-admin-account-to-the-new-adobe-workfront-experience}

 As a Workfront administrator or a group administrator, you can change your own Workfront environment.